bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/README.md

 # Final Project: Speedrun.com Leaderboard Changes
 This project shows a user recent changes to a leaderboard in any category of any game.
 Results can be filtered by top position and sorted by a few methods.

 The **first iteration** allows users to lookup the top 10-20 speedrunners on a given leaderboard.
 It runs in the Command-Line Interface.

 The **second iteration** contains a JavaFX UI that is more flexible and powerful than the CLI version.

 The **third iteration** provides users a timer to record their own time splits.
-It will run in a JavaFX GUI.
+It runs both in a JavaFX GUI and in the CLI.
 This iteration also includes a **Splits Stopwatch**, which can be opened from the main JavaFX Application at `Tools > Open Splits Stopwatch`.
 Many JavaFX GUI features are also ported to the CLI.

 <i><sup>For information about testing coverage, see <a href="https://github.com/bsu-cs222-fall24-dll/FinalProject-Jaiden.Shortt_Jax.Tobyas_Kat.Razo_Cameron.Witzigreuter/edit/master/src/test/Coverage.md">Coverage.md</a>.</sup></i>